survivejs/webpack-book/manuscript/developing/02_development_server.md

 ![Hello world](images/hello_01.png)

 If you try modifying the code, you should see the output in your terminal.
 The browser should also perform a hard refresh so that you can see the change.

-T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a `.env` file. **dotenv** allows you to control the host and port setting of the setup quickly.

 T> Enable the `historyFallback` flag if you are using HTML5 History API based routing.